Thurs., Dec. 8, 2022

 The Historic Commission consists of five members who serve 5-year overlapping terms and three alternate members who serve 3-year overlapping terms.
 The commission meets the first and third Monday of the month, unless otherwise noted.
 Their mission is to preserve the historic landscape of the properties within the town's historic districts.

-Republican members: James Vibert, Sr., George Pawlush, Gayle Nidoh.
+Republican members: Lauren Backman, James Vikbert Sr., George Pawlush, Gayle Nidoh

 Inlands Wetlands Commission